Dive into the fascinating world of joinery and discover the foundational techniques that every beginner should know.

 LIGNOLOC® F33 System for Joinery

-The LIGNOLOC® F33 System offers a modern take on traditional joinery methods with our patented6 wooden nails that are pneumatically driven with no predrilling.
+The LIGNOLOC® F33 System offers a modern take on traditional joinery methods with our patented wooden nails that are pneumatically driven with no predrilling.
 This system is perfect for joiners and carpenters seeking sustainability, precision, and efficiency.
 It features the new LIGNOLOC® wooden nail with stepped shaft and the F33 LIGNOLOC® nailer – a powerful duo ideal for delicate tasks in interior design, furniture and kitchen construction, as well as store fixtures, stage construction, and much more.
 The possibilities are endless!
 Available in Europe and coming very soon to North America.